cstep404/rpg/README.md

 Simple RPG

-Simple RPG or sRPG is a simple RPG game played entirely in the console.
+Simple RPG or sRPG is a simple turn-based RPG game played entirely in the console.

 Players choose from one of five classes, each with distinct spells and abilities:
 1. Witch Hunter